More HDL cholesterol is better, but the benefits may depend on how you get there.

 In the simplest telling of the cholesterol story, HDL (the so-called good cholesterol) fights LDL (bad cholesterol).
 Like knights in shining armor, HDL particles patrol the blood vessels, snatching cholesterol from circulating LDL particles and from the dangerous, gooey plaque that lines artery walls.
-The knights of the HDL carry their fatty cargo to the liver for recycling or disposal.
+The knights of the HDL cholesterol carry their fatty cargo to the liver for recycling or disposal.

 The real story isn't quite so simple.
-HDL is turning out to be a much more complex substance than we once believed.
-Instead of a single kind of particle, HDL is a family of different particles.
+HDL cholesterol is turning out to be a much more complex substance than we once believed.
+Instead of a single kind of particle, HDL cholesterol is a family of different particles.
 Although they all contain lipids (fats), cholesterol, and proteins called apolipoproteins, some types are spherical while others are doughnut-shaped.
 Some types of HDL are great at plucking cholesterol from LDL and artery walls while other types are indifferent to cholesterol, and some even transfer cholesterol the wrong way — into LDL and cells.